Last Updated on June 22, 2026 by Daniel Globe

 Alaska Airlines Routes From LAX

-Alaska Airlines at LAX gives you a strong mix of domestic and seasonal international options from Terminal 6.
-You can fly from gates 60 to 69, making departures easy to find and quick to reach.
+Alaska Airlines at LAX offers a strong mix of domestic and seasonal international routes from Terminal 6, all departing from gates 60 to 69.

 - Seattle: a frequent, high-demand link